NextCommunity/NextCommunity.github.io/about/index.md

 ## Who I Am: Software Engineer and Open source maintainer

-As a Full-stack developer I tried many different area of computer science. from assembly and system to web development and design.
+As a Full-stack developer I tried many areas of computer science.
+From assembly and system to web development and design.
 From high processing and high traffic to algorithm design.

 I'm young, but I have been working with computers since I was a child, and it is a big part of my life.